The Evidence Is in

 At controlling postpartum uterine bleeding

-In the PEARLE study, 94% of participants met the primary end point: bleeding was controlled successfully with Jada, and no further intervention was required (P<0.001)1
+In the PEARLE study, 94% of participants met the primary end point: bleeding was controlled successfully with JADA, and no further intervention was required.1

 (n=100/106)

-Confirmed among 99 investigators, in most cases using Jada for the first time.1,2
+Highly recommended among surveyed clinical investigators, in most cases using JADA for the first time.1,2

 (n=104/107)

-In nearly every case, investigators rated Jada easy to use1
+In nearly every case, investigators rated JADA easy to use

-Confirmed among 99 investigators, in most cases using Jada for the first time.
+Highly recommended among surveyed clinical investigators, in most cases using JADA for the first time.1,2

 (n=105/107)